 Thurisaz is a symbol of male sexuality and potency.
 This primordial force is needed in the creation of new life and is a primary building block for existence.
 The male sexual energy is violent in spirit; something intense and aggressive at its’ root.
 Thurisaz shows its’ power and intent through procreation and wild, sexual potency.

 Thurisaz symbolizes the power of thunder and storms.
 Like Hagalaz, it brings chaos and uncertainty with its’ fury and aggression.
 This same ferocity should be applied to our willpower, using it as a hammer to mold our destiny and position in time.
-With this in mind, Thurisaz is a direct representation of realized power, intensity and fury.
+Thurisaz is a direct representation of realized power, intensity and fury.
 These frenzied and chaotic energies are a required piece to the puzzle of life, and we must not shun these “surges” in power when they become available to us.
-This power is something we can learn to harness in ourselves when needed; as it can temporarily raise us into “Godhood” when that extra boost is needed to transcend.
+This power is something we can learn to harness in ourselves when needed as it can temporarily raise us into “Godhood” when that extra boost is needed to transcend.

 Thurisaz is a rune of great strength and might.
-It represents the Thurs or “Giant(s)/Troll(s)”, the tribe (or forces) at odds with the Aesir in the Northern myths.
+It represents the mighty Thurs or “Giant(s)/Troll(s)”, the tribe (or forces) at odds with the Aesir in the Northern myths.
 Thurs are known for their strength in combat, wits, and skill in magic.
-However, these “giants” are not to be confused with the gargantuan, mythical beings from fantasy, but rather as a term for a different tribe, family, or spirit.
+However, these “giants” are not to be confused with the gargantuan, mythical beings from fantasy, but rather as a term for a different tribe, family, or race.

 Thurisaz, in my opinion, radiates the opposite powers of Tiwaz.
 Order resides in Tiwaz, while chaos resides in Thurisaz.
-Our purpose is to become a master of these forces, and ultimately bring them to balance within us.
+Our purpose is to become a master of these forces and ultimately bring them to balance within us.
 When we have finally achieved this alchemy of perfect balance, we will no longer need to return to this realm and can ascend into the next.